 While sorting out the question of whether my work-in-progress, My Mother’s Money, is a memoir or a family history, I became intrigued by several thoughtful posts on Virginia Lloyd’s blog addressing this and other questions about what qualifies as memoir.
 So I invited her to discuss the distinction further here.

 Perhaps her descriptions of these two genres that sometimes seem to overlap can help you decide if you’re engaged in writing memoir or family.
 Knowing the difference could be crucial to the way you tell your tale or your role as narrator or character—as well as how appealing your work might be to a publisher and the public.

 – Lynette Benton

 Are You Writing a Memoir Or a Family History?
-5 Tips to Help You Tell Guest Post by Virginia Lloyd
+5 Tips to Help You Tell Guest Post

 What makes a true story about family a memoir instead of a family history?
 The contours of memoir, seemingly sharp for many years, are blurring.
 The genre’s definition is losing shape as it groans under the weight of the associations and expectations we assign it.
 For memoir, grey seems to be the new black and white.